HyebinLim/03user_job_matcher_MCP/readme.md

 ## 📖 Usage

-#### 1. Profile Setup
-- Create and save your career profile with skills, experience, and preferences.
+1. **Profile Setup**: Create and save your career profile with skills, experience, and preferences.

-#### 2. Job Analysis
-- Paste job posting text and click analyze for automatic matching.
+2. **Job Analysis**: Paste job posting text and click analyze for automatic matching.

-#### 3. View Results
-- See matching scores and AI-powered feedback with improvement suggestions.
+3. **View Results**: See matching scores and AI-powered feedback with improvement suggestions.

 ## 🔧 Technology Stack